Perturbations in Quantum Cosmology: The Continuum Limit in Fourier Space: Introduction

 The rest of this work is organized as follows.
 In Sec.
-2 we present our cosmological system and its perturbations, summarizing well-known results both from General Relativity and from LQC.
+2 we present our cosmological system and its perturbations, summarizing well-known results both from GR and from its canonical quantization.
 We will provide the relevant formulas for the study of the background geometry and the gauge invariant perturbations.
-In addition, we will briefly explain the differences in strategy and in the equations that result from LQC depending on whether one follows the hybrid or the dressed metric approach, so that we can later discuss the continuum limit for the perturbative modes comparing the situation in both cases.
+In addition, we will briefly explain the properties of GR that must be respected under quantization so that our analysis applies as well to Canonical Quantum Cosmology.
 In Sec.
-3 we show the invariance of the LQC formulation under changes in the fiducial volume of the spatial sections, and investigate the behavior under the multiplication of the scale factor by a constant.
+3 we discuss the invariance of the quantum formulation under changes in the fiducial volume of the spatial sections, and investigate the behavior under the multiplication of the scale factor by a constant.
 In this way, we are able to prove that one can reach a well-defined continuum limit for the modes of the perturbations.
 Then, in Sec.
 IV we investigate an alternative route to this continuum, closer in spirit to a procedure adopted traditionally in geometrodynamics, namely we absorb the spatial volume in a redefinition of the fundamental action constant of the system (e.g. the Planck constant).
 We discuss some further aspects of our results and conclude in Sec.
 V. We set the speed of light equal to one, as well as the Planck constant or, eventually, its effective counterpart when properly explained.